rahafalhuzali/Luxury-Ocean-Cruise-Management-System/README.md

 - Manage ships with details like room types (balcony, ocean view, suite, interior) and availability.
 - Create and manage cruises assigned to specific ships.
 - Book passengers on cruises with no overbooking allowed.
-- Generate tickets for passengers with detailed booking information.
 - Menu-based interface for easy navigation and operation.

 ---